-Seeing a friendly cat face when you come home is one of life’s joys.
-When kitty welcomes you home and conveys, through body language, that he missed you, tell him that you missed him too.
-He may want to rub noses with you or give you a cordial head bump.
-To make it easier for him to engage in those bonding behaviors with you, consider getting down on your knees so you’re at his level.
-Of course kitty will probably appreciate some purr-inducing petting as well, but most likely you’re already well aware of that.
+Seeing a friendly cat face when you come home is one of life's simple joys.
+When your kitty welcomes you home and conveys, through body language, that she missed you, tell her that you missed her too.
+She may want to rub noses with you or give you a cordial head bump.
+To make it easier for her to engage in those bonding behaviors with you, consider getting down on your knees so you're at her level.
+Of course, your kitty will probably appreciate some purr-inducing petting as well, but most likely, you're already well aware of that.

 Try to make the greeting area someplace other than right by the door, so that your cat doesn't associate fun times with the door to the not-always-great outdoors.

-When meeting someone else’s cat for the first time, it helps immensely to ask if kitty likes to be petted, and if she has any preferences.
-In general, let kitty set the pace of familiarity.
+When meeting someone else's cat for the first time, it helps immensely to ask if the kitty likes to be petted and whether she has any preferences.
+In general, let the kitty set the pace of familiarity.
 Let her approach you, rather than the other way around.
 Avoid direct eye contact; that may be perceived as a provocation.

 The Finger-to-Cheek Introduction